DerekAlanGilbert/presentation/content/slides/intro.md

 ## Intro

-5 Steps to get into Tech
+__5 Steps to get into Tech:__

+ Exploring practical patterns to increase your odds of landing a job in tech

 1. Automate and Iterate